 - access to an academic mentor (a practice leader or an experienced RTLB), to support them during training

 - ongoing coaching and supervision.

 When the RTLB is from another cluster:

-- providing them with time to read, discuss and learn about the cluster including cluster policies, procedures and systems and opportunities to share their experience of best practice from their previous cluster.
+Give them opportunities to share the their experience of best practice from their previous cluster.